lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 * competition: when all partners are harmed by the interaction.

 <!--
-gpt: add figure summarising the different kind of assocations
+gpt: add figure summarising the different kind of associations
 me: not worth my time...
  -->